usalko/fluent/doc/md/tutorial-setup.md

 └── go.sum
 ```

-The `ent` directory holds the generated assets (see the next section), and the `ent/schema` directory contains your
+The `fluent` directory holds the generated assets (see the next section), and the `ent/schema` directory contains your
 entity schemas.

 ## Code Generation